 Mayor Cline heads the Peninsula Cities Consortium (PCC), made up of five elected officials from Menlo Park, Atherton, Palo Alto, Burlingame and Belmont.
 The coalition advocates for the five cities, which will be heavily impacted by construction of the Peninsula line of the state's high-speed rail project.

-The tour, preceded by a brief meeting in Palo Alto's city hall, flew under the radar of public attention until a local newspaper reported last week that the meeting occurred, and that no public notice was given.
+The tour, preceded by a brief meeting in Palo Alto's city hall, flew under the radar of public attention until a local newspaper reported several days ago that the meeting occurred, and that no public notice was given.

 "It was one of those things where we didn't even think of it as a meeting," Mr. Cline said.
 "But in hindsight, it was a meeting. … Technically, it should have been noticed."